-Another favourite thing to do in Cat Ba Island is take a side trip to Monkey Island.
-And if you are doing one of the multi day Lan Ha Bay cruises, a stop off at Monkey Island will no doubt already be on your Cat Ba Island itinerary.
+Another favorite thing to do in Cat Ba Island is taking a side trip to Monkey Island.
+If you are doing one of the multi-day Lan Ha Bay cruises, a stop off at Monkey Island will no doubt already be on your trip itinerary.

+As the name of the island suggests, the main attraction on the island is the monkeys.
 But spotting the monkeys isn’t all there is to Cat Dua Island.
-In fact the star of the show is the short hike that takes you to the peak of the island.
-The views over Lan Ha bay are insane.
-Make sure you’re wearing appropriate footwear i.e. not flip flops.
+The star of the show is the short hike that takes you to the peak of the island, where there’s a fantastic panoramic view over Lan Ha Bay.

 How to Get Around Cat Ba